 2. A recipient's attending physician shall determine if private room accommodations are medically necessary.
 Charges for private room accommodations shall be denied unless the private room is medically necessary and prescribed by the recipient's attending physician.
 When a private room is not medically necessary, neither MA nor the recipient may be held responsible for the cost of the private room charge.
-If, however, a recipient requests a private room and the hospital informs the recipient at the time of admission of the cost differential, and if the recipient understands and agrees to pay the differential, then the recipient may be charged for the differential.
+If, however, a recipient requests a private room and the hospital informs the recipient at the time of admission of the cost differential, and if the recipient may be charged for the differential.